For the love of entertainment

 At the time of writing, Tom Jones has limited viewing options so I must confess I currently have only seen clips on YouTube.
 I do not think this method does the film justice at all.
 It’s highly farcical and out-there in style, which probably isn’t suited for anything other than a full viewing.
 In clips, it just looks… weird.
 And dated.
 I reserve the right to change this movie’s ranking if and when I see it in full, but until then I really don’t know what to make of it.

-There aren’t many comedies that use a character’s suicide attempt as a crucial plot point in a romantic comedy.
+There aren’t many romantic comedies that use a character’s suicide attempt as a crucial plot point.
 The Apartment walks the razor’s edge between farce and melodrama, and for me, it doesn’t come away unscathed.
 I can’t reconcile the tone.
 It’s a dramedy about a romantic triangle in a corporate setting that also deals with the soullessness of corporate machines.
 Shirley MacLaine is wonderfully cast as the sad love interest and Fred MacMurray does a great turn as a scoundrel boss.
 Lemmon’s character is the nice guy who compromises himself in order to succeed, but his goofy performance feels too out-there for the rest of the movie.
 He’s a great actor, but I always feel he’s straining to sell the comedy side here.

 Should have won in 1960: Psycho didn’t even get nominated, but it deserved the win.